php-fig/fig-standards/proposed/PSR-1-basic.md

 }
 ```

-Formal namespaces were introduced in PHP 5.3.
-Code written for 5.2.x
-and before MUST use the pseudo-namespacing convention of `Vendor_`
+Code written for 5.2.x and before SHOULD use the pseudo-namespacing convention
-prefixes on class names.
-Code written for PHP 5.3 and after MUST use
+of `Vendor_` prefixes on class names.
-formal namespaces.

 ```php
 <?php